hans-hjelm/ontolingual/README.md

 * Train distributional semantics models.
 This library relies on the [hyperwords](https://bitbucket.org/omerlevy/hyperwords) repo by Omer Levy.
 I have a [fork](https://github.com/hans-hjelm/hyperwordshh) which works under python3 and adds some additional functionality; you need to install my fork in order for ontolingual to work properly.
 There is an example shellscript available in this repo called `hyperwd_dgtacquis.sh` - you can use this as a blueprint when training your distributional semantics model (a.k.a. word embeddings).
 This will produce data in a local directory called `modelling_data` (created if it does not exist, emptied if it does).

 * Create features for training a model.
 This step requires two types of input data.
 The first is a gold standard ontology - in the code it is assumed that this is provided in XML format, with each record linking a narrower term to a broader term.
 In Eurovoc this file is called `relation_bt.xml`.
 The second input is the output directory created in the previous step, `modelling_data`.
-Two output fies are produced, one called `hyper_features.tsv` (for training a hyperononmy-recognizing classifier) and one called `cohyp_features.tsv` (for training a cohyponymy-recognizing classifier).
+Two output files are produced, one called `hyper_features.tsv` (for training a hyperononmy-recognizing classifier) and one called `cohyp_features.tsv` (for training a cohyponymy-recognizing classifier).
 Each row in the files has a pair of ids as its first column, the label as its second column, and a number of distributional features following that.
 Here is how to run the script:

 ```bash
 python3 ontofeature/feature_generator.py <relation_bt.xml> <modelling_data>